grgaaa/opencv-java/README.md

 # opencv-java
-Java Swing interface for trying OpenCV functions on selected images.
+Java Swing interface for executing some OpenCV functions on selected images.
+Feel free to add new ones.